acroz/acroz.github.io/_posts/2018-04-30-scalafmt-in-neovim.md

 ng scalafmt --version
 ```

-## 3. Set up scalafmt server
+## 3. Create scalafmt service

-We don't want to have to manually run the scalafmt server, so to have Mac OS
+We don’t want to have to manually run the scalafmt server every time we start
-run it as a service, create the following file in
+the computer, so to have Mac OS run it as a service, create the following file
-`~/Library/LaunchAgents/nailgun.scalafmt.plist`:
+in `~/Library/LaunchAgents/nailgun.scalafmt.plist`:

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>